reymon359/book-sentences/the-pragmatic-programmer/README.md

 It’s these expectations of business value that really count—not just the software project itself.
 The software is only a means to these ends.

+Start thinking about how you can deliver against them:
+- Make sure everyone on the team is totally clear about these expectations.
+- When making decisions, think about which path forward moves closer to those expectations.
+- Critically analyze the user requirements in light of the expectations... ....
+- Continue to think about these expectations as you progress through the project.

+If you want to delight your client, forge a relationship with them where you can actively help solve their problems.
+Even though your title might be some variation of “Software Developer” or “Software Engineer,” in truth it should be “Problem Solver.”
+That’s what we do, and that’s the essence of a Pragmatic Programmer.
+We solve problems.

+### Topic 53 Pride and Prejudice

+We rejoice in accepting challenges and in making our expertise well known.

+Treat other people’s code with respect... ...a foundation of mutual respect among the developers is critical to make this tip work.

+People should see your name on a piece of code and expect it to be solid, well written, tested, and documented.
+A really professional job.
+Written by a professional.